- About us

 Indigenous Grants consists of the OISS – Tutorial Support Program (formally ITAS), Away From Base (AFB) and Scholarships.

-OISS – Tutorial Support provides supplementary funding for tuition to support eligible Indigenous students studying both VET and HE course at CDU.
+OISS – Tutorial Support provides additional funding for tuition to help eligible Indigenous students studying both VET and HE course at CDU.

 The Away From Base (AFB) funding program assists with the costs of travel, meals and accommodation for eligible Aboriginal and Torres Strait Islander (Indigenous) students studying ‘mixed-mode’/external Vocational Education and Training (VET) and Higher Education (HE) courses.